LSXI7/MINIMA/README.md

 @inproceedings{jiang2025minima,
-  title={MINIMA: Modality Invariant Image Matching}, author={Jiang, Xingyu and Ren, Jiangwei and Li, Zizhuo and Zhou, Xin and Liang, Dingkang and Bai, Xiang}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, year={2025}
+  title={MINIMA: Modality Invariant Image Matching}, author={Jiang, Xingyu and Ren, Jiangwei and Li, Zizhuo and Zhou, Xin and Liang, Dingkang and Bai, Xiang}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2025}
 }
 ```